concord-consortium/lab/readme.md

     cd lab/server
     rails console

-#### Building the Legacy Java applications and the Sensor Java Applet
+#### Building the Classic Java applications and the Sensor Java Applet

 The Lab repository can build the legacy Java applications Molecular Workbench and Energy2D we are converting to HTML5.